aishwarya-wappnet/ES6/README.md

 }, 5000);
 console.log("Season 2")
 ```
-But there are two important issues we face with calllbacks:
+But there are two important issues we face with callbacks:
 Callback Hell
 Inversion of Control
 ## Callback Hell
 A lot of nested callbacks and the code becomes unmaintainable.
+Cod.e grows horizontally rather than vertically
 Suppose we are creating a E-Commerce website and have a cart in it.
 ```
 console.log("Pyramid of Doooooom");